Manage Intelligent Capture

 List of Onboarding, Incomplete, and Anomaly Events

 View the list onboarding, incomplete, and anomaly events in chronological order.
-Events are color-coded to indicate the following:
+Events are color-coded to indicate these details:

 • : Successful onboarding event.